 2. Use direct deposit

-Electronic payment eliminates the slowest part of the process.
-Setting up direct deposit once saves days on every future claim.
+Electronic payment usually beats paper cheque.
+Setting up direct deposit once saves time on every future claim.

 3. Choose a provider with fast processing

 Not all HSA providers prioritize speed equally.
 Before signing up, ask about typical turnaround times.
-Frontier HSA processes claims within 24 hours — significantly faster than the 5 to 10 business days some providers take.
+Frontier HSA currently advertises 24-hour reimbursement for straightforward claims, which is faster than many provider pages reviewed for this article.

 4. Keep digital records organized